- About Us

 |Foundational Courses*||31 credits|

 *Students missing up to 2 foundational courses may be conditionally accepted.
 Recent graduates awaiting NCLEX-RN licensure may enroll in one nursing course and continue academic progression after licensure is obtained.

 |AMC Core Exploration Courses||18 credits|

 |US in the World||3 credits|

-*With the exception of the Justice course, transfer credit may be awarded for the (above) core courses if you have already taken a course that falls into the appropriate subject area.
+Transfer credit may be awarded for the above core courses if you have already taken a course that falls into the appropriate subject area.
 This transfer credit will be included in the maximum 75 credits you can receive toward the program.